 The skin microbiome is important for your health.
 It has an important protective function against environmental influences, pathogens and UV light and is thus the living protective shield of your skin!
 The microbiome also interacts closely with the skin’s immune system and contributes to its normal function.

 Fortunately, the skin microbiome is relatively resilient: after cleansing and disinfecting the skin, the microbiome changes only temporarily.
-However, in order to regenerate quickly, the skin’s microbiome needs an intact protective acid mantle (=hydrolipid film) on your skin surface.
-The protective acid mantle consists of water, fat-splitting enzymes, horny cells, sebum and sweat, among other things, and has a slightly acidic average pH value of 5.5.
+However, in order to regenerate quickly, the skin’s microbiome needs an intact protective acid mantle (=hydrolipidic film) on your skin surface.
+The protective acid mantle consists of water, fat-splitting enzymes, dead cells, sebum and sweat, among other things, and has a slightly acidic average pH value of 5.5.
 It regulates the water balance of the skin, prevents too much moisture from escaping and also protects against external influences.
 An intact acid mantle is the basis of life for the skin microbiome.

 This healthy balance can be specifically supported by skin cleansing and care products with a pH value of 5.5.
 The pH skin-neutral formula ensures particularly mild cleansing and care.
 It does not attack the protective acid mantle of your skin, but helps to stabilize it and in this way protects the skin's microbiome.